Gold (1974 film): Filming

 The film was controversially filmed in South Africa under the apartheid regime, with scenes shot at two large mines, Buffelfontein and West Rand.
 "We had to drop down two miles, which was horrendous,” said Moore.
 "It was great to start with, and I got tremendously enthusiastic about the mine, but after ten days down there it got very claustrophobic."

-Some scenes were filmed at Pinewood Studios in London.
+Studios interiors were filmed at Killarney Film Studios in Johannesburg and Pinewood Studios in London.

 The British film union, ACTT, put a black ban on the movie because its members were forbidden to work in South Africa.
 The Union suggested the film be shot in a mine in Wales instead but the filmmakers refused, claiming Wales looked nothing like South Africa.
 Some members defied the ban.

-Bradford Dillman later recalled "Susannah York, a militant liberal, used every publicity opportunity to deplore the conditions of the black miners, despite pleas from the producers to cool it."
+Bradford Dillman later recalled "Susannah York, a militant liberal, used every publicity opportunity to deplore the conditions of the Black miners, despite pleas from the producers to cool it."

 The complexity of filming the final flood scenes resulted in the movie going over budget.

+Distribution

 Klinger tried to sell the film to companies such as British Lion, Anglo-EMI, and Rank, but was rejected.
 He succeeded in selling the film to Hemdale.

 Release

 The film had its world premiere on 5 September 1974 at the Odeon Leicester Square in London before opening to the public the following day.
 It expanded on 8 September 1974 to the rest of the United Kingdom and further expanded on 12 September.

+In the United States, the film was released only as part of a double bill with The Taking of Pelham One Two Three.

 Reception

+Box office

 The film was popular at the box office – it was one of the 19 most popular films at the British box office in 1974 – enabling Klinger to raise finance for Shout at the Devil.

-Critical
+Critical response

 The Los Angeles Times said the film "is everything people have in mind when they talk about a movie movie.
 Its hero is heroic, its heroine is beautiful and kittenishly sexy, its villains are outrageously villainous, its characters crustily colorful.
 It has scope, scale, surprise.
 It has more punch than a 15 round fight and more corn than Kansas.
 It is a travelogue of South Africa and a fascinating audiovisual essay on gold mining."